0x000NULL/StrideSync/Privacy.md

 ## 6. Your Rights

 You control your data at all times.
-Because StrideSync does not store personal data on external servers, rights such as access, correction, or portability are fulfilled directly through the app's data-management features.
+Because Stride Keeper does not store personal data on external servers, rights such as access, correction, or portability are fulfilled directly through the app's data-management features.

 ## 7. Children's Privacy

-StrideSync is not intended for children under 13 (or the relevant age in your jurisdiction).
+Stride Keeper is not intended for children under 13 (or the relevant age in your jurisdiction).
 We do not knowingly collect data from children.
 If you believe a child has used the app, delete the app and its data or contact us for assistance.

 ## 8. Changes to This Policy